|

 The Republic of South

-City) down to the rich rice producing areas of the
+the rich rice producing areas of the Mekong

 corps

-two ARVN divisions.
-The 3 Corps area borders on the
+The 3 Corps area borders on the southern

-begins 20 miles south of Saigon at a line linking the
+20 miles south of Saigon at a line linking

 3 Corps Area